1,000+ Opportunities

 Schulze Family Foundation Hope Lodge Holds Grand Unveiling Richard M. Schulze Family Foundation Hope Lodge Charleston Rededicated Midway YMCA of the North Naming Recognition Celebration Naples Comprehensive Health Groundbreaking Mourning the Death of Elliot Kaplan Richard M. Schulze Family Foundation Proton Center Opening

-Based on current listing details, eligibility includes: High school seniors from approved schools in Minnesota and Florida; U.S. citizens with minimum unweighted GPA of 3.0 and demonstrated unmet financial need without Pell Grants.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: High school seniors from approved schools in Minnesota and Florida; U.S. citizens with minimum unweighted GPA of 3.0 and demonstrated unmet financial need without Pell Grants.
+Confirm the full requirements in the official notice before applying.